 As its name implies, Death Valley is not a place you want to visit in summer.
 Its high season is during the winter months when the 100+ degree temperatures are long forgotten.
 But guests who visit a little before the peak winter season in the late fall can still enjoy cooler temperatures along with lower crowds.

-Wait at least for the park to officially open some time in October when ranger talks and walks resume and the well-known lodge in the park, Furnace Creek Inn, opens its doors.
-Just watch out for the annual 49ers encampment that brings a major celebration and accompanying crowds in for a few days.
+If you want the full experience, it’s wise to wait at least until mid-November when ranger talks and walks typically resume.
+Just watch out for the annual 49ers encampment in November that brings a major celebration and accompanying crowds in for a few days.

 5. Great Smoky Mountains National Park